ciclosoftware/infusionsoft.netstandard/README.md

 Please let me know if you need anything that is still missing, and I can prioritize it!

-The implementation comes from a project that has ended, and that we can proudly publish as Open Source.
+The implementation comes from a project that has ended, and that I can proudly publish as Open Source.
 May it help you to successfully implement your Infusionsoft integrations with .NET (or even Angular as well)!

 HAPPY PLANTING